noseratio/coroutines-talk/README.md

 }
 ```

-Both coroutines now run concurrently (albeit still on the same UI thread), as we don't want to put (say) `CoroutineA` on hold only because `CoroutineB` is asynchronously waiting for `Task.Delay`.
+Both coroutines now run concurrently (still on the same UI thread).
+We don't want to put (say) `CoroutineA` on hold only because `CoroutineB` is asynchronously waiting for `Task.Delay`.
 There's still a way to synchronize, which I'll show in the next example.

 Here's [the dispatcher code](https://github.com/noseratio/coroutines-talk/blob/c5d917a54a40e9059af69e23f51171e16e0d8469/Coroutines/AsyncCoroutineDemo.cs#L67):